john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/index.md

 cargo-tree to investigate dependencies (I like to use -d to list crates where more than one version is getting pulled in and what's pulling each version in.)

-cargo-update to provide a cargo install-update to check for and install new versions of cargo install'd commands.
+cargo-update to provide a cargo install-update to check for and install new versions of cargo install's commands.

 cargo-watch to re-run a command every time the source changes. (eg. cargo test)